h2oai/datatable/docs/develop/documentation.rst

 Documenting API
 ---------------

-When it comes to documenting specific functions / classes / methods of the ``datatable`` module, we use another extension: ``.. xfunction::`` (or ``.. xclass::``, ``.. xmethod::``, etc).
+When it comes to documenting specific functions/classes/methods of the ``datatable`` module, we use another extension: ``.. xfunction::`` (or ``.. xclass::``, ``.. xmethod::``, etc).
 This is because this part of the documentation is declared within the C++ code, so that it can be available from within a regular python session.

-Inside the documentation tree, each function / method / etc that has to be documented is declared as follows::
+Inside the documentation tree, each function/method/etc that has to be documented is declared as follows::

     .. xfunction:: datatable.rbind